juba/robservable/README.md

 ## Features

-- Display an entire published notebook as an htmlwidget
+- Display an entire published notebook as an `htmlwidget`
-- Display specific cells of a published notebook as an htmlwidget
+- Display specific cells of a published notebook as an `htmlwidget`
 - Use R data to update cell values
-- Add observers on cell values to get them back inside a Shiny app
+- Add observers on cell values to communicate with a Shiny app
 - Use inside Shiny app or Rmarkdown document (as any htmlwidget)

 ## Limitations

-- Named cells can be included by name, unnamed cells by their index (1-based), which is sometimes a bit tricky to determine.
+- Named cells can be included by name, but unnamed cells are refenced by their index (1-based), which is sometimes a bit tricky to determine.
 An alternative is to fork the notebook and name the cell in Observable.

 ## Installation

-The package is not on CRAN yet, you can install the development version with :
+The package is not on CRAN yet, but you can install the development version with:

 ```r
 remotes::install_github("juba/robservable")